Nukesor/blog/content/telegram-file-ids/index.md

 - At the time of writing there are 308k stickers and 5800 sticker sets.

+Anyhow, back to the topic of missing bird stickers.
-Well, I use those bird stickers really often, and they should actually be on top of the list, but they were mysteriously missing.
+Well, I use those bird stickers really often, and they should actually be on top of the list, but somehow they were missing.
-This could only mean that something went somehow really wrong...
+This could only mean that something went terribly wrong...

 <p style="flex flex-row" align="center">
     <img src="merged_broken_search.png">
 </p>

-At this point of time, I was incredibly confused.
+At this point of time, I was quite confused.
-It was about 2am in the night, the bot has been running for months without any serious bugs and everything was perfect.
+It was about 2am in the middle of the night, the bot has been running for months without any serious bugs and everything was perfect.
 There was a slow and steady stream of new users and people occasionally added new tags.
 How could this happen?